Drew Waters Player Props: Royals vs. Marlins

 Drew Waters At The Plate

-- Waters has a home run and a walk while hitting .227.
+- Waters has a home run and a walk while batting .231.

-- In four of six games this year, Waters has picked up at least one hit, including one game with multiple hits.
+- In five of seven games this season, Waters has had at least one hit, including one game with multiple hits.

+- He has homered in one of seven games, and in 3.7% of his plate appearances.

+- Waters has driven in a run in three games this year (42.9%), but has had no multiple-RBI games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.